Office of Postsecondary Education, Department of Education.

 Project Period: Short-term projects: Up to 18 months.

-1. Eligible Applicants: (1) Institutions of higher education (IHEs), (2) State departments of education, (3) Private nonprofit educational organizations, and (4) consortia consisting of any type of eligible applicants.
+1. Eligible Applicants: (1) IHEs, (2) State departments of education, (3) Private nonprofit educational organizations, and (4) Consortia of these entities.

 2. Cost Sharing or Matching: This program does not require cost sharing or matching.

 1. Address to Request Application Package: You can obtain an application package via the Internet or from the Education Publications Center (ED Pubs).
 To obtain a copy via the Internet, use the following address: http://grants.gov.
 To obtain a copy from ED Pubs, write, fax, or call the following: ED Pubs, U.S. Department of Education, P.O.
 Box 22207, Alexandria, VA 22304.
 Telephone, toll free: 1-877-433-7827.
 FAX: (703) 605-6794.
 If you use a telecommunications device for the deaf (TDD) or a text telephone (TTY), call, toll free: 1-877-576-7734.

 You can contact ED Pubs at its Web site, also: www.EDPubs.gov or at its email address: email@example.com.

 If you request an application from ED Pubs, be sure to identify this program as follows: CFDA number 84.021A.

 Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the person listed under FOR FURTHER INFORMATION CONTACT in section VII of this notice.